Summit For History Books

 After the working lunch, Trump and Kim made brief comments to the news media in Singapore.
 They stated that they would be signing something together, but no further statements were made on what they would be signing.

-Signing of “Comprehensive” Agreement
+The signing of “Comprehensive” Agreement

 To end their historic summit, US President Donald Trump and North Korean leader Kim Jong-un signed a “comprehensive” document marking the start of “major change.”
 Although details of the agreement have not yet been released, Jong-un reportedly pledged to “work towards” removing all nuclear arms from the Korean peninsula.